-If the information under the second paragraph is not provided in writing, the electricity trading undertaking shall provide the consumer with such information as soon as possible.
+If the information under the second paragraph is not provided in writing or some other permanent form, the electricity trading undertaking shall provide the consumer with information in such form within reasonable time.
 This information shall also include information about unit prices laid out in accordance with the Swedish Consumer Agency's regulations on price information.